shankarlohar/CPwithCPP/README.md

 -  An iterator is a variable that points to an element in a data structure.
 - If the value of a key is requested but the map does not contain it, the key is automatically added to the map with a default value.
 - Heap structure is much simpler than a balanced binary tree.
+-  Bit representation of 25 is 11001, which corresponds to the subset {0,3,4}

 ## Author
 | [<img src="https://github.com/ShankarLohar.png?size=100" width=100><br><sub>ShankarLohar</sub>](https://github.com/ShankarLohar) |